iWaldorf

 Fee: $100.00

 In conjunction with the 150th anniversary of Rudolf Steiner’s birth, Eugene Schwartz created the first online exploration of Rudolf Steiner's life and work.
 His aim was to both deepen and broaden our understanding of Steiner’s contributions to the modern world.
 The result is a series of lectures that explore Steiner’s biography, the times in which he lived, and, above all, the significance of his path of inner development for the individual, for humanity, and for the future of the Earth.
+As we approach the 100th anniversary of Rudolf Steiner's death in March of 2025, his dynamic connection to our century and our Age is more vital than ever.

 Stacks Image 383